pnp/List-Formatting/column-samples/person-assign-to-me/README.md

 ## Summary

-This sample demonstrates the use of the `setValue` action of `customRowAction` to set the current user in the Person column.
+This sample demonstrates the use of the `setValue` action of `customRowAction` to set the current logged-in user in the Person column.

 ![screenshot of the sample](./assets/screenshot.gif)